rpkamp/report-array/README.md

 # report-array
 Easily create aggregate arrays from flat data

-Creating a structured array from flat data that comes from a relation database can be quite a hassle.
+Creating a structured array from flat data that comes from a relation database for example can be quite a hassle.

 For example when you have data like